Introducing solids: why your baby needs them

 - pushing the spoon away

 When you’re introducing solids, how much food should you give your baby?
 Try 1-2 teaspoons of food to start with, and increase according to your baby’s appetite.
-By 12 months, your baby should be eating around three small meals a day.
+By 12 months, your baby should be eating around three small meals a day plus breastmilk or infant formula.

 How to introduce solids: food texture

-Between six and eight months it’s important for your baby to go from smooth to lumpy textures and on to finger foods.
-This helps her learn how to chew, and chewing helps with your baby’s speech development.
-It also helps to encourage self-feeding and prevent feeding difficulties as she develops.
+Your baby needs a variety of food textures.
+This helps him learn how to chew, and chewing helps with your baby’s speech development.
+It also helps to encourage self-feeding and prevent feeding difficulties as your baby develops.

-By the time your baby is 12 months old, he can start eating food with the same texture as the food the rest of the family is eating.
+By the time your baby is 12 months old, she should be eating food with the same texture as the food the rest of the family is eating.

-Always supervise babies and young children when they’re eating solid food.
-Take care with hard foods like nuts and meat with small bones, because these are choking hazards.
-Sitting with your baby while she’s eating not only helps to prevent choking
+, always supervise babies and young children while they’re eating solid food.
+Take special care with hard foods like nuts and meat with small bones, because these are choking hazards.
+And if your baby can move around, make sure he’s sitting down while he’s eating.
+If you sit with your baby while he’s eating, he’s less likely to move around.

 How to introduce solids: food types